 Worldwide, 1/5 of all greenhouse gas emissions come from livestock, according to the UN.
-Don’t blame cows though-it’s humans eating so much meat and dairy (Nine billion, yes with a b, farm animals are killed worldwide annually).
+Don’t blame cows though-it’s humans eating so much meat and dairy (Nine billion, yes with a b, farm animals are killed for food in the United States annually).

 2. Say no to bottled water

 Producing and schlepping bottled water across the country (and globe), is a huge waste.
 17 million barrels of oil are used to create all of the bottled water Americans consume annually (not including transportation).
 The process of bottling water produces 2.5 million tons of carbon dioxide, each year.
 And, 44% of bottled water is actually just tap water.